engineer-man/piston/readme.md

 - `lxc/execute [language] [file path] [args]`

 #### API Usage
 To use the API, it must first be started.
+Please note that if root is required to access LXC then the API must also be running as root.
 To start the API, run the following:
 ```
 cd api
 ./start